kdave/btrfs-progs/Documentation/Subpage.rst

 with 64KiB sector size cannot be mounted on a system with 4KiB page size.

-While with subpage support, systems with 64KiB page size can create (still needs "-s 4k" option for mkfs.btrfs) and mount filesystems with 4KiB sectorsize, allowing us to push 4KiB sectorsize as default sectorsize for all platforms in the near future.
+While with subpage support, systems with 64KiB page size can create (still needs "-s 4k" option for :command:`mkfs.btrfs`) and mount filesystems with 4KiB sectorsize, allowing us to push 4KiB sectorsize as default sectorsize for all platforms in the near future.